vchantreauj/DS_video_processing/README.md

-# Mojo
+# Video processing

-Mojo test: count spermatozoïds from video
+Video processing: count spermatozoïds from video

 * mojo_chantreau: main file with documented functions
 * mojo_annexes: usage example and illustration of each step of the process of counting